Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 ## Thread safety

-In the introduction I'd mentioned that CPython's global interpreter lock (GIL) makes it easier to extend Python with C or other compiled languages since one doesn't need to worry about the thread safety of wrapped code.
-Still, being able to have only one thread in a running Python process execute Python code at a time is greatly limiting for multicore applications.
+In the introduction I'd mentioned that CPython's GIL makes it easier to extend Python with C or other compiled languages since one doesn't need to worry about the thread safety of wrapped code.
+Still, having only one thread in a running Python process able to execute Python code at a time is a severe limitation for multicore applications.
 In October 2023, a Python Enhancement Proposal (PEP) was accepted to make the GIL optional.
 This proposal, [PEP 703](https://peps.python.org/pep-0703/), is well worth reading for its thoughtful summary of the surrounding issues.
 CPython 3.13 launched with an optional